 Every once in awhile, you may say something that unintentionally sounds like a brag.
 Without meaning to, you can offend colleagues with a perceived lack of humility, or by giving yourself more credit than you might deserve.
-Or perhaps you have a teammate who displays this behavior—no one can top their intellect and judgement.
+You may also have a teammate who displays this behavior.

 A lack of humility can be a true buzzkill for any team.
 But with knowledge about what behaviors demonstrate humility—and clear guidance on when to step up—you can transform how you are perceived.
-Humble leaders can be powerful leaders indeed.
+Leaders who are aware of the importance of humility at work can be powerful leaders indeed.

 What exactly is humility?